-(3).
-Amendments for Subsequent Actions.
-Amendments to add allegations of additional unrelated discriminatory acts and/or acts of retaliation that arose after the filing of the original charge may be made if:
+(3) Amendments for Subsequent Actions.
+Amendments to add allegations of additional unrelated unlawful acts and/or acts of retaliation that arose after the filing of the original charge may be made if:

-(a). the amendment is permissible under SHRR 40-120(1); and
+(a) The amendment is permissible under SHRR 40-120(1); and

-(b). the amendment is filed within 180 days after the occurrence of the acts alleged or 365 days for housing charges.
+(b) The amendment is filed within 180 days after the occurrence of the acts alleged, one year for housing charges, or three years for MWO and AWT charges.

-(4).
-Amendments Changing Respondents.
+(4) Amendments Changing Respondents.

-(a).
-An amendment adding or changing a respondent relates back to the date the original charge was filed if the amendment is permissible under 14.04.100, 14.06.060, 14.08.120, 14.10.070 14.16.080 or 14.17.060, and under SHRR 40-120(1) and (2) if, within 180 days of the alleged discriminatory or violation occurrence, the party to be brought in by amendment or 365 days for housing complaints:
+(a) An amendment adding or changing a respondent relates back to the date the original charge was filed if:

+i.
+The amendment is permissible under 14.04.100, 14.06.060, 14.08.120, 14.10.070, 14.16.080 or 14.17.060 or under SHRR 40-120(1) and (2); and

+ii.
+If, within one year of the alleged discriminatory act, practice or violation for housing cases,180 days for PSST, JAO and other Civil Rights cases or three years for MWO and AWT Cases, the party to be brought in by amendment:

-(i). has received such notice of the charge that he or she will not be substantially prejudiced in maintaining his or her defense on the merits; and
+Has received notice of the charge such that he or she will not be substantially prejudiced in maintaining his or her defense on the merits; and

-(ii). knew or should have known that but for a mistake concerning the identity of the proper party, the charge would have been brought against him or her.
+Knew or should have known that but for a mistake concerning the identity of the proper party, the charge would have been brought against him or her.

-(b).
-Nothing in this rule should be construed to require the amendment of a charge that names and is served upon the proper respondent but which incorrectly states the respondent's name.
+(b) Nothing in this rule should be construed to require the amendment of a charge that names and is served upon the proper respondent but which incorrectly states the respondent's name.
 The findings of fact may correct the name of such respondent.
 For example, a respondent identified in a charge as XYZ Products may be correctly identified as XYZ Products, Inc. in the findings of fact.

-(5).
-Drafting Amended Charges.
+(5) Drafting Amended Charges.
 The Department may draft amended charges.
 The charging party shall sign the amended charge under penalty of perjury.
-The amended charge shall be served on the respondent in the manner prescribed by SMC 14.04.110, 14.06.070, 14.08.130, 14.10.080, 14.16.080 or 14.17.060 within 20 days after the charging party signs the amended charge.
+The amended charge shall be served on the respondent in the manner prescribed by SMC 14.04.110, 14.06.070, 14.08.130, 14.10.080, 14.16.080, 14.17.060, 14.19 or 14.20 within 20 days after the charging party signs the amended charge.

 SHRR 40-125.
 WITHDRAWAL OF CHARGE

-(1).
-A charging party may request that his or her charge be withdrawn at any time before Findings of Fact and Determination have been made by the Director by giving the Department written notice of his or her request.
-However, to withdraw a charge which has been jointly filed with EEOC or HUD, the charging party must submit to the Department a complete and signed Request for Withdrawal form authorized by EEOC or HUD for this purpose.
-This form is available at the Department's office and the Department will submit it to the federal agency.
-A charging party may use this form to request to withdraw the charge from both the city and federal agencies.
-To have a dual-filed charge investigated by the EEOC or HUD, the charging party must submit a request directly to the federal agency.
+(1) A charging party may request that his or her charge be withdrawn at any time before Findings of Fact and Determination have been made by the Director by giving the Department written notice of his or her request.
+To withdraw a charge which has been jointly filed with EEOC or HUD, the charging party must submit to the Department a complete and signed Request for Withdrawal form authorized by EEOC or HUD for this purpose.

-(2).
-Upon receipt of the appropriate withdrawal notice, the Director may make inquiries to ascertain whether the charging party gave the notice voluntarily and with an understanding of the consequences.
-Unless the Director or designee determines that the withdrawal request is coerced or uninformed, the Department may terminate its action on the charge and notify the charging party and respondent that the charge has been withdrawn.
+(2) Upon receipt of the appropriate withdrawal notice, the Director may make inquiries to ascertain whether the charging party gave the notice voluntarily and with an understanding of the consequences.
+Unless the Director or designee determines that the withdrawal request is coerced or uninformed, the Department shall terminate its action on the charge and notify the charging party and respondent that the charge has been withdrawn

-(3).
-A charging party who withdraws a charge may not file another charge that alleges the same facts and violation as the withdrawn charge.
+(3) A charging party who withdraws a charge with benefits, or upon receipt of desired benefits from the respondent, may not file another charge that alleges the same facts and violation as the withdrawn charge.
+The charge will be dismissed with prejudice.
+A charging party who withdraws a charge without benefits may file another charge that alleges the same facts and violation as the withdrawn charge, within the statute of limitations.
+The charge will be dismissed without prejudice.

 SHRR 40-130.
-CONSOLIDATION OF INVESTIGATION AND OF CONCILIATION OF CHARGES
+CONSOLIDATION OF INVESTIGATION CONCILIATION

+AND CONFERENCE OF CHARGES